AchabNassim/crud-website/README.md

-# Library-v1
- simple crud website
+A simple crud websites that aims to aid librarians to manage their book store.